wilmoore/php-version/README.md

 This _IS_ for you if
 ----------------------------

-- You are not satisifed with installers *AMP in the name.
+- You are not satisifed with installers with *AMP in the name.
 - You [compile multiple versions][php-build] of PHP on Linux or Mac.
 - You download [pre-compiled PHP binaries for Windows][windows-bin] ([coming soon][windows-port]).
 - You are not happy that the default PHP installation sprays a bunch of seemingly random files across your filesystem.